6 Tax Tips for End of Financial Year

 Please note that a contribution needs to be received by the Fund by 30th June 2019 to be tax deductible this year.
 Also please check any insurances within your super fund and speak to a trusted financial adisor about your individual circumstances.

 We recommend that bad or doubtful business debts be written off prior to the end of June 2019.
 Please note that if an invoice is subsequently paid in whole or in part then it shall be income at that time (bad debt recovered).

 There can often be differences in effective marginal rates of tax between spouses.
 With the continued fall in company income tax rates there are real tax savings to be made by carefully structuring your business and attributing net business profits between entities/people as well.

 Please contact us for more detailed explanations of the rules and rates.

 - Prepayment of Expenses/Deferral of Income

-If you recognise that your business is largely seasonal and that you have had a particularly good year for 2017/18 please consider how expenses could be prepaid in 2017/18 for the rest of the year.
-(E.g. rent, insurance) and how income could be deferred to 2017/18.
+If you recognise that your business is largely seasonal and that you have had a particularly good year please consider how expenses and income could be prepaid or deferred for the rest of the year. (e.g. rent, insurance) to best benefit your business circumstances.

 - Capital Gains Tax (CGT) Planning